Go to the Staff section

 19.1 The monitoring of the academic quality and standards of collaborative provision takes place through a number of mechanisms:

 19.2 A suitably qualified and experienced person must be appointed (by the PVC/Dean of Faculty, on the recommendation of the relevant Head of Department/School) as Liaison Manager, for all collaborative arrangements.
 This is a key role in the effective management of the University’s collaborative arrangements; and Liaison Managers play a crucial part in ensuring that programmes are being delivered as approved, and the quality and standards of the University’s awards are being protected.
-A role description must be drawn up, according to the needs of the particular collaboration, and specified in the Operations Manual.
-The Liaison Managers’ Guide, available via the APQO website, provides further details of what should be included in the role.
+The Liaison Manager role description and person specification is available on the APQO website - it is also included in the Operations Manual, and may be tailored, if necessary, according to the needs of the collaborative arrangements.

 19.3 In the case of the Associate College Partnership, individual Liaison Managers are appointed with respect to individual programmes; however, the Head of UK Partnerships provides an additional operational link between the University and ACP members.
 This includes working with Associate Deans (Strategy & Development) to agree target student numbers and financial arrangements.
 The UK Partnerships team is also responsible for managing and servicing the ACP Steering Group.